Sidharth37/A-B-Testing-Result-Analysis---New-product-release/README.md

 e.
 Predominantly medium market sizes were used to run all the 3 campaigns<br>
 f.
 Also there seems to be a preference for newer store as compared to older stores<br>

+Also based on the exporatory analysis and data visualizations performed above we can sucessfully conclude that the campaigns were run across markets of similar attributes, which is a pre-requisite of AB Testing.<br><br>

+<b>Implementing statistical tests to evaluate the merit of promotional campaigns against each other</b><br>
+We start by computing the averages for individual promotional campaigns.
+Based on the initial glance, on an average promotional campaign 1 is performing better than the rest.
+But this could really be due to the randomness of the sample.
+To ensure this isn't the case we go on to perform statistical tests to verify if our results are statistically significant.
+The statistical test of our choice is 2 sample t-test.<br>
+We start by comparing promotional campaign 1 and 2.
+Based on the results of the 1st t-test we derived that campaign 1 was statistically significantly performing better as compared to campaign 2 at 95% confidence level.
+Now that we know campaign is better than campaign 2, we move on to compare campaign 1 and 3.
+Based on the second t-test we could not find conclusive evidence.
+To further analyze which campaign is better we would need to perform additional experimentation and would require additonal data.
+Summing up everything we can say that campaign 1 and campaign 3 outperform campaign 2, but we do not have a clear winner between campaign 1 and campaign 3.